 When Elton John includes ‘Take Me To The Pilot’ in a live set, he often runs up to it with an extended improvisation, giving free rein to his virtuosic playing.
 Check out this recording from Tokyo in 1998.
 Don’t be deceived by his heavy touch in the first minute, the solo builds to something really amazing:

 The first track on the LP Goodbye Yellow Brick Road, is a rare example of Elton John letting the piano do the talking.
 ‘Funeral For A Friend’ is a purely instrumental track, inspired by musings on his own funeral, and it sounds like a cross between Bowie, Queen and a precursor to Jeff Wayne’s War Of The Worlds.
 Yawning slides on electric guitar and fluttering synths elaborate the piano solo:

 ‘Someone Saved My Life Tonight’ from 1975’s Captain Fantastic And The Brown Dirt Cowboy has one of Elton John’s most memorable piano parts, and it comes from a significant turning-point in the singer’s life; the moment when he realised he couldn’t marry his fiancé Lisa Woodrow.
 The piano part echoes his turmoil with churning parallel octaves in the bass which drive the music forward right to the end of the song:

-Just last year Elton John turned up at St. Pancras to give an impromptu performance on a street piano he had donated to the station.
+Just a couple of years ago Elton John turned up at St. Pancras to give an impromptu performance on a street piano he had donated to the station.
 It’s heartening to see that despite being thrust into the highest rank of stardom, Elton John has stayed in touch with his roots as a pianist and proved that he’s still in love with this wonderful instrument.